Oddwarrior/Connectify/README.md

 # Connectify

-A social media web-app to connect and share your thoughts, photos  with your friends.
+Connectify is a social media web application that allows users to connect and share their thoughts, photos, and more with their friends and followers.
+It provides a platform for users to engage with each other, discover new content, and stay connected in a digital world.